DeepNinja07x/sudoku-solver/README.md

 Follow this tutorial [Install tensorflow 2.0](https://www.pyimagesearch.com/2019/12/09/how-to-install-tensorflow-2-0-on-ubuntu/).

-Setting up Tensorflow 2.0 for GPU is a little tricky, so you can do a normal installation of tensorflow from the former link to avoid difficulties in getting started.
+Setting up Tensorflow 2.0 for GPU is a little tricky, so you can skip doing that to avoid difficulties in getting started.

-## Other Requirements
+## Install other Requirements

 Go to the folder where you cloned the project